Jewels of Mary, Queen of Scots: Gems and cuts

-The inventories say little about the gold settings, except the predominant colours of any enamel decoration.
 Diamonds for jewellery in this period came from India, and many were cut and finished and traded at Antwerp.
 Natural diamond crystals that did not require cutting were sold in Paris and Lisbon.
 Instead of diamonds, rock-crystal, "paste" or glass substitutes were used, which seem to have been acceptable in fine jewellery.
-Rubies came from Myanmar, sapphires from Sri Lanka and Myanmar.
+Rubies came from Myanmar, the balas ruby from Badakshan, sapphires from Sri Lanka and Myanmar.
 Emeralds may have been sourced in the Salzburg Alps, and were brought from Colombia by the Spanish.
 Turquoise came from the Khorasan province of Iran and the Sinai.
 A costly amatiste orientalle listed among the jewels she left behind in France may have been a purple hued ruby or sapphire, a type of corundum sometimes called an "oriental amethyst", rather than a quartz amethyst.
+In the 1580s in Edinburgh, a ring with a "fyne" ruby balas was valued at £12 Scots.